nyunAI/nyuntam/README.md

     docker pull nyunadmin/nyunzero_adapt:v0.1
     docker run -it -d --gpus all -v $(pwd):/workspace --name {CONTAINER_NAME} --network=host nyunadmin/nyunzero_adapt:v0.1 bash
     ```
+### Using Setup.py
+    ```bash
+    python install . [extra_deps]
+    ```
+The extra dependencies allow installation of individual components of Nyuntam, the extra_dependies according to submodules is listed below
+- **Nyuntam Text Generation**
+  - "flap": For running Flap.
+You should also add "adapt" extra dependencies with "flap".
+  - "aqlm": For running aqlm.
+  - "autoawq": For running autoawq quantization.
+  - "qserve": For running qserve.
+- **Nyuntam Vision**
+  - "classification_stack": For complete installation of classification stack which includes Quantization, Distillation and Pruning.
+  - "classification" For Installing Model and Dataset Support without compression support.
+  - "nncf": For NNCF QAT and PTQ.
+(CPU)
+  - "tensorrt": For GPU Quantization of Classification Models.
+  - "openvino": For Openvino CPU PTQ.
+  - "torchprune": For Pruning Classification Models.
+- **Nyuntam Adapt**
+  - "adapt": For complete installation of Adapt.
+  - "accelerate": For supporting multi-gpu training with Adapt.
+- **Exceptions**
+      OpenMM libraries and TensorRTLLM installations require manual installation.
+  - **OpenMM Libraries**
+          Nyuntam utilies OpenMM Libraires for importing and compressing object detection models.
+We utilize MMDetection and MMYolo for object detection models, MMSegmentation for           Segmentaion models, MMRazor and MMDeploy for compression and deployment of models.
+To install the proper libraries follow the code snippet below

+          ```bash
+          pip install openmim
+          mim install mmdet mmseg mmyolo mmrazor mmdeploy
+          ```

+  - **TensorRTLLM**
+      To install TensorRTLLM follow the official instructions found here: [Linux](https://nvidia.github.io/TensorRT-LLM/installation/linux.html) and [Windows](https://nvidia.github.io/TensorRT-LLM/installation/windows.html).
 ## Usage

 ### Setting Up YAML Configuration Files